parcuri/derekkedziora.com/_posts/2020-05-09-work-reimagined.md

 How can we eliminate meetings instead of holding them from our living rooms?

-What can a company do to promote an internal culture of thoughtful, long-form content a la Amazon's famed six-page memo?
+What can a company do to promote an internal culture of thoughtful, long-form content such as Amazon's famed six-page memo?

 What software and processes are we using to capture, store and make knowledge retrieval work?
 Writing about remote work should mention Confluence instead of Zoom.